Steelers agree to a deal with former Jets Pro Bowl LB Kwon Alexander, per report

-The Steelers are ion the verge of adding a former Pro Bowl player to their roster.
-Pittsburgh has agreed to a deal with veteran linebacker Kwon Alexander pending a physical, according to ESPN.
+The Steelers are adding a former Pro Bowl player to their roster.
+Pittsburgh has agreed to a one-year deal with veteran linebacker Kwon Alexander.
 Alexander had met with the Steelers back in May.

 Alexander, 28, was a fourth-round pick in the 2015 NFL Draft.
 He spent his first four seasons in Tampa Bay and was a Pro Bowler in 2017 after recording a league-high 108 solo tackles.
 In 2019, Alexander helped the 49ers reach the Super Bowl during his only full season in San Francisco.
 He was traded to the Saints midway through the 2021 season before spending the entire 2022 season with the Jets.
 In New York, Alexander registered 69 tackles in 12 starts while playing in each of New York's 17 games.